Etiler

-Etiler is a neighbourhood on the European side of Istanbul, Turkey, in the district of Beşiktaş, close to the business quarters of Levent and Maslak.
+Etiler is a neighbourhood in the municipality and district of Beşiktaş, Istanbul Province, Turkey.
+Its population is 11,258 (2022).
+It is on the European side of Istanbul, close to the business quarters of Levent and Maslak.

 Etiler is famous for its upmarket cafés, pubs, night clubs, restaurants, gyms, coiffeurs, fashion shops and shopping malls, such as Akmerkez.
 It is a favourite area among Istanbul's elite.
 The quarter also has many villas and private residences.

 The name Etiler is an older name in Turkish for the Hittites, as it was fashionable in the early years of the Turkish Republic to give the names of ancient Anatolian civilizations to the new districts of Istanbul.
 A similar example is the neighbouring quarter of Akatlar, which means Akkads, another ancient civilization from the history of Anatolia.

 Shopping

 Akmerkez is one of the best known shopping malls in Istanbul.
 It has all the major fashion brands, cafes and restaurants.
 Mayadrom is a smaller, more boutique shopping centre.
 Nispetiye Street is considered as the core centre of Etiler, with cafes, restaurants and designer shops.